hendrtd/comp-2210/docs/modules/m4/hands-on/stacks-queues/stacks-queues.md

 ## Submission

-The submission page for this activity asks you to apply your understanding of dynamic array resizing to a problem and then submit it for a grade.
+The submission page for this activity asks you to apply your understanding of stacks and queues to a problem and then submit it for a grade.